miqdigital/terraform-aws-eks-cluster/README.md

 $ kubectl drain nodename (old nodes)

 ```
-### Once the darining is completed for all the old nodes ,then delete the old nodes.
+### Once the draining is completed for all the old nodes ,then delete the old nodes.

 ## Contribution
 We are happy to accept the changes that you think can help the utilities grow.